AlexandreImperiale/mersh/README.md

 # mersh
-A rusted mesh module -- rust burst.
+A rust crate for meshes.